Eomys/pyleecan-doc/tutorials.rst

 Tutorials
 #########

-The purpose of this section is to present some use cases with Pyleecan, in order to define an electric machine, to use the FEMM automated coupling (on Windows) to compute the flux density, and to plot in one command the simulation results.
+The purpose of this section is to present some global tutorial on how to use Pyleecan.
+These three first tutorials are an introduction to Pyleecan that we recommand to read in order.

 .. toctree::
     :maxdepth: 1